Belarus seeks presidential challenger's arrest, threatens to use firearms at protests | Politics

 Belarus seeks presidential challenger's arrest, threatens to use firearms at protests

 Belarus said on Friday it was seeking the arrest of exiled opposition leader Sviatlana Tsikhanouskaya for jeopardising national security, days after she called for a general strike if the president does not yield to protesters' demands to quit.
-A senior police official said on television that officers would use firearms if needed against demonstrators ahead of the next big weekly protest on Sunday, further raising the stakes in the standoff over a country closely allied with Russia.
+Ahead of the next big weekly protest on Sunday, a senior police official said on television that officers would use firearms if needed against demonstrators, raising the stakes in the standoff over a country closely allied with Russia.

 "We will of course humanely use weapons against them, including firearms, and we will remove the most dangerous (ones) from the streets," said Nikolai Karpenkov, head of the police unit tasked with fighting organised crime and corruption.
 Tsikhanouskaya fled to neighbouring Lithuania shortly after disputing the results of an Aug.
 9 election which gave victory to longtime leader Alexander Lukashenko.
 She had challenged him at the ballot box in place of her husband after he was arrested.